 Josh Rife from Bosskey Productions discussed the peculiarities of environment design of multiplayer arenas.
-Great talk on levels, shaders, lights, skyboxes, and details.
+Great talk about levels, shaders, lights, skyboxes, and details.

 My name is Josh Rife, Environment Lead at Bosskey Productions.
 I’ve been here since almost the beginning; fall 2014, a few months after the inception of the studio.
 I came to work at Bosskey after hearing about the startup, and reaching out to the then small team of people here, who were busy working on initial mockups of the game.
 The preproduction art, and Cliff’s original game pitch got me excited, so I all but kicked in the door to work on the project.

 Prior to working on Lawbreakers, I worked as an Environment Artist and Designer on several games in the inFamous franchise at Sucker Punch Productions in Bellevue, WA.

 The assertion that environment design is frivolous or unnecessary still comes up once in a while in the ether, as you mentioned, though perhaps less than in the past.
 I think that these days, people are becoming increasingly savvy to the truth; that good visual design can enhance gameplay, increase staying power for a title, and streamline the experience for players.

 In the case of Lawbreakers, there were specific needs and concerns for visuals that went beyond just achieving a look.
 First off, the game has always been extraordinarily fast, so legibility of characters is a massive priority.
 The constant challenge throughout iterations really boiled down to a simple question: ‘Can you see your enemy’?
 If the answer was ever no (and my god, it was ‘no’ a lot), something had to be fixed.